 The Hendrich II Fall Risk Model, developed by Ann Hendrich in 2003, is designed to be administered rapidly.
-It focuses on eight independent risk factors:
+It focuses on the following 8 risk factors:

 - Confusion, disorientation, and impulsivity (in the Morse Scale, this was covered in the tests for gait, mental status, and secondary diagnosis)

 - Symptomatic depression (symptomatic depression is a term used to indicate that a person’s depression symptoms do not rise to the level of a clinical depression)

 - Altered elimination (this relates to conditions that cause elimination of bowel or urine to be substantially altered)